Properly dressed & poised for success

 In Hilton’s proprietary research1, we found that appearance matters, with 79% of Gen Z-ers feeling a little anxious about not having the right attire and nearly a third saying they will buy new clothes and get a haircut for the occasion.
 Clearly, appearance isn’t just a detail — it’s a driving concern, especially for Gen Z, who is willing to invest time and money to feel confident and prepared.

-Power of Preparation
+Power of preparation

 Hilton’s survey found that 67% of respondents said that knowing the suggested attire well in advance would help them feel more comfortable attending in-person events.
 This knowledge gives attendees ample time to plan their wardrobe and go shopping if needed.